apache/beam/website/www/site/content/en/documentation/programming-guide.md

               buffer_2=beam.DoFn.StateParam(BUFFER_STATE_2),
               watermark_timer=beam.DoFn.TimerParam(WATERMARK_TIMER)):

-    # Do you processing here
+    # Do your processing here
     key, value = element
     # Read all the data from buffer1
     all_values_in_buffer_1 = [x for x in buffer_1.read()]